Written by the team at Timber Creek Distillery in Crestview, Florida. Last updated: April 2026.

 Crooked Tail Catfish House stands out for Southern cooking and barbecue that feels intentional.
 The restaurant focuses on smoked meats, fried catfish, and classic Southern sides.

-When the kitchen is on, it’s one of the better meals in town and one of the few places people will actually plan a visit around instead of just stopping somewhere convenient.
+When the kitchen is on, it is one of the better meals in town.
+It is one of the few places people will plan a visit around instead of just stopping somewhere convenient.

 Phone: (850) 689-0222